 Host: a living animal or plant from which a parasite obtains nutrition.

-Lyme Disease: disease transmitted by deer ticks, caused Rickettsia.
-The disease infects both humans and animals, resulting in a rash and if untreated can result in severe symptoms.
+Lyme Disease: bacterial disease caused by Borrelia organisms and transmitted by the eastern and western black legged ticks (deer ticks).
+The disease may infect both humans and animals and if untreated may result in severe symptoms.

 Parasite: an organism that lives on or in an organism of another species, known as the host.